 The Harper Garden is an integral part of our children’s experience at Harper, and it depends on parent volunteers to keep it open!
 This year, we’re rolling out a new format to make volunteering even easier.
 Every Tuesday in the fall/summer, we’ll lead the kids in educational activities/projects.
 Every Thursday, we’ll do hands-on learning with guided garden maintenance tasks.
 Parents will receive specific instructions prior to their volunteer slot, and will almost always have a garden coordinator on hand to help.
 Best yet?
 Little sibs are encouraged to attend and participate!
 We’ll also have special events throughout the growing season that will allow students to bring their parents or caretakers into the garden with them for interactive learning and fun!
 Sign up now!

 Parent volunteers are absolutely vital to the success of the garden and the quality of each child’s experience while in it!
-Parents supervise and lead students in garden-related activities during lunch recess each Tuesday and Thursday during the Fall and Spring.
-Tuesdays are garden activity days, where students create garden-themed crafts and learn about the science of nature.
-Thursdays are for hands-on gardening.
 Students work in the garden planting, weeding, harvesting, and watering.
-Be prepared to get a little dirty!
+Be prepared to get a little dirty while volunteering!